General Data Protection Regulation

 - Can employers carry out criminal records checks under the GDPR?

 - Can employers gather and analyse information for equality monitoring purposes under the GDPR?

 - Should employers ask job applicants for consent to process their data under the GDPR?

 - What are an employer's obligations under the GDPR in relation to emails containing personal data?

-- How will the GDPR affect the processing and retention of recruitment data by employers?
+- How does the GDPR affect the processing and retention of recruitment data by employers?

-- What restrictions will the GDPR place on employers transferring employee data outside the European Economic Area?
+- What restrictions does the GDPR place on employers transferring employee data outside the European Economic Area?

 - How to determine the legal grounds for processing employee data under the GDPR